Do you have a dog as your lovely companion?

 While your dog is undoubtedly sincere, you may not appreciate this behavior.
 It could be amusing, shudder, or incredibly sensitive to touch.
 Don’t berate or ignore your dog if it keeps doing so.

-That’s why you can begin offering your dog something that they enjoy having in its jaws.
-Every time they decide to lick your foot, you can offer a game or a treat.
+That’s why you can begin offering your dog something they enjoy in its jaws.
+You can submit a game or treat whenever they decide to lick your foot.

 When they stop licking, ensure to reward them with positive reinforcement.
-They will learn that they are doing something well if they receive positive reinforcement.
+They will learn that they are doing well if they receive positive support.

 Here are some recommendations for dog treats if you would like to take a look: